7 Silent Signs You Aren’t Getting Enough Vitamins

 The fix: Women need 75 mg daily, and men require 90 mg—while smokers need an extra 35 mg daily, according to the NIH.
 Citrus, cantaloupe, kiwi, pineapple, tomatoes, spinach, bell peppers, and broccoli are all excellent sources.

 You would only know this for sure via lab work, and low levels might be linked with decreased intake of the mineral iodine.
 Although rare in the United States, very low iodine levels may reduce production of the thyroid hormone, which could lead to hypothyroidism.
 Low iodine intake is especially worrisome for pregnant women—it can cause miscarriage and many other problems.
 Women of childbearing age had iodine levels just above iodine insufficiency, on average, in the CDC report.
 These subtle signs may indicate a thyroid problem.

 The fix: Most adults need 150 mcg daily, while pregnant women need more (220 mcg), according to the NIH.
 If you cook with salt or add any to your food, opt for iodized salt over sea salt and other varieties.
 Seafood and dairy also contain iodine.

 You’ve had several recent fractures

 The fix: Men and premenopausal women need 1,000 mg daily, and postmenopausal women require 1,200 mg, per the NIH.
-The best food sources of calcium include dairy (yogurt, milk, and cheese), some leafy greens (collard greens, turnip greens, and kale), tofu, edamame, and fortified juice.
+The best food sources of calcium include dairy (yogurt, milk, and cheese) and fortified foods (tofu and fortified juice).
+Some leafy greens (collard greens, turnip greens, and kale) deliver calcium, although it’s harder for your body to absorb.
 If you choose to take a supplement, divide into two doses and pair each with a meal.

 You have cracking at the corners of your mouth